mnesarco/fcapi/docs/documentation-src.md

 This is a technical document for developers of FreeCAD extensions commonly known as Feature Python Objects or more generally Scripted Objects.

-This is a python API, it is expected that the readers are python developers with a little more than basic python coding skills.
-The public part of the API does not use any obscure language feature but it uses classes, functions, decorators, type hints, etc...
+General programming experience, some basic FreeCAD know-how and a minimalistic comprehension of Python are sufficient, as long as you can search the internet for a basic grasp of classes, functions, decorators, type hints, etc...;)

 It is also expected that the readers are FreeCAD users, and have a good understanding of the basic usage of it.